-For instance, your child might draw 15 circles and cross out 6.
+For instance, she might draw 15 circles and cross out 6.
 Meanwhile, you take 15 actual crayons and set aside 6.
 These are different strategies geared toward finding the answer.

 I always appreciate when I can read a book and learn something surprising about the way I’ve been teaching my kids.
-I hadn’t considered whether I was even making a conscious effort to create a math rich environment.
+I hadn’t considered whether I was even making a conscious effort to create a math rich environment at home.
 Now I can see how easy it is to integrate math into my daily life.

 Simple things like counting numbers to playing Lego can be all your child needs to develop math skills.
 Weaving math into everyday problems and working on puzzles build it right into your routine.
 After all, creating a math rich home is just as important as making sure our kids learn the alphabet.

-One thing’s for sure: Just as I’ll read to my kids at bedtime, so too will I count bananas in a fruit bowl and play a game of Life.
+One thing’s for sure: Just as I’ll read to my kids at bedtime, so too will I count bananas in a fruit bowl and play a game of Connect 4.

 Get more tips:

 - 6 Techniques to Teach Your Child to Love Math

 - The Secret to Raising Hard Working Kids Is Easier than You Think